headsnet/codeception-extras/doc/html-validator.md

 Results can be shown in the test output, and also written to a log file for each test.

+This extension requires the WebDriver module to be activated and configured as per the installation instructions.

 ## Usage

 ```yaml